loftuxab/alfresco-ubuntu-install/README.md

 Solr
 ---------
-You have a choice lucene (default) or Solr as indexing engine.
+Install Solr as indexing engine.
 Solr runs as a separate application and is slightly more complex to configure.
-As Solr is more advanced and handle multilingual better it is recommended that you install Solr.
+It is recommended that you install Solr.
-If you choose to use Solr, remember to update default indexing engine (currently lucene) in alfresco-global.properties.
+Solr can run on a separate server, you can use this script to install the core for what is needed for that.
+Refer to the official Alfresco documention for the configuration settings for such a setup.

 Addons - Manage amps and war files.
 ========